Sergei-Kalabin/garden/content/garden/vocabulary.md

 ---
 [symbolism](/tags/symbolism) [work](/tags/work)

-` Order → A B C D E F G H I J K L M N O P Q R S T U V W X Y Z `
+` Order → III II I / A B C D E F G H I J K L M N O P Q R S T U V W X Y Z `

 Symbolic system is a map, but also a labirynth.

-## Symbols: Personal and less conventional
+## Symbols: Part III

+* Ascetic defence — _A form of camouflage.
+A practice of reducing oneself in order to mimic the inanimate world and hide from the prying and the tempting._

 * Can't wake up _— ● Personal._